 - your contact details including phone number and e-mail address

-Ideally you should make your report by e-mail to the Customer Service Centre at email@example.com.
-The Council will acknowledge and record your report and may contact you to discuss it further or investigate it with a view to resolving the obstruction.
+You can report an obstruction to public access on our make a general enquiry online form.
+We will acknowledge and record your report and may contact you to discuss it further or investigate it with a view to resolving the obstruction.

 Current Exemption Orders